InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/deploy-foundry.md

 ## Prerequisites

 You should already have a Foundry project set up, and have compiled your smart contract successfully.
-See the [setup Foundry and compile a smart contract](./compile-foundry.md) tutorial for how to do so.
+See the [set up Foundry and compile a smart contract](./compile-foundry.md) tutorial for how to do so.

 Optionally, but strongly recommended: You should also have tested your smart contract successfully.
 See the [test a smart contract using Foundry](./test-foundry.md) tutorial for how to do so.